The Soldier's Details

 Labuan Memorial, Malaysia.

 Frank’s parents Frank Randall born 1878 South Australia and Margueretta Valeria Agnes Bennett born 1882 Milicent South Australia, married 1907 in Northam.
+The Moore family initially lived at Wongan Hills.

 In 1936 Electoral Roll Frank and Margueretta are recorded residing in Narrogin, and his occupation was blacksmith.